Frances K. Conley: Stanford University

-She was also chair of the Stanford University Academic Council in 1997 and 1998 and is now retired.
+She was also chair of the Stanford University Academic Council in 1997 and 1998.
 In her later, executive appointments she worked to enact the reforms that had long been asserted to be unnecessary, already achieved, or imminent.

 Walking Out on the Boys

 When Conley resigned from Stanford University, her book Walking Out on the Boys (Ferrar, Straus and Giroux, 1998) was released and provided a very in-depth and a firsthand look at the sexism that really went on at the university.
-Conley also boldly uses the real names of the biggest perpetrators.
-This book offers some behind-the-scenes views of the medical school located at Stanford including certain labs and research.
+Conley also boldly used the real names of the biggest perpetrators.
+This book offered some behind-the-scenes views of the medical school located at Stanford including certain labs and research.
 Her resignation and the release of this book not only created some public support towards her, but also towards other instances of sexism across the country that not only occur in medical schools of universities but throughout hospitals and research environments as well.

-Personal life
+Personal life and death

 In 1971, Conley was the first official women's winner of the Bay to Breakers 12K footrace with a time of 50:45.
 Her husband, Phil Conley, was also an athlete, representing the United States in track and field at the 1956 Olympics.

+Conley died on August 5, 2024 in Sea Ranch, California after a long illness.